Calebri/2021-Complexity-Jam/README.md

 This is the home for our submission to the 2021 Complexity Jam

 ## How to Play
 Your goal is to survive from 8AM to 2PM.
-The stress mechanic is currently unimplemented so there is no way to loose.
-When implemented, you will have to complete math problems in the "Math" tab to survive.
-You can still complete math problems by entering answers in on the keypad.
+You have a health bar.
+If there are math questions that are unanswered, you will start loosing health.
+You can complete math problems by entering answers in on the keypad.
 The keypad can either be controlled by keyboard inputs or by the on-screen keypad.
 To answer, press the submit button (E).
+You can regenerate health by closing the monitor while there are no unanswered questions.
 ### Controls
 Button | Function
 --- | ---